-Sarkissian’s work can be found in the collections of the Utah Museum of Fine Arts, Salt Lake City, US; Mori Museum, Tokyo; Tate Modern, London; Fondazione Cassa di Risparmio di Modena, Italy; Fondazione Cari Spezia, La Spezia, Italy; Sharjah Art Foundation; The Khalid Shoman Collection, Amman and The Farjam Collection, Dubai.
+Sarkissian’s work can be found in the collections of The Modern Art Museum of Fort Worth, Texas; Utah Museum of Fine Arts, Salt Lake City, US; Mori Museum, Tokyo; Tate Modern, London; Fondazione Cassa di Risparmio di Modena, Italy; Fondazione Cari Spezia, Italy; Sharjah Art Foundation; The Khalid Shoman Collection, Amman; and The Farjam Collection, Dubai.

 Sarkissian’s awards include the Abraaj Group Art Prize, Dubai (2012) and a Steenbergen Stipendium, Nederlands Fotomuseum, Rotterdam (2010).

 He holds a Bachelor of Fine Arts in Photography from Gerrit Rietveld Academie, Amsterdam (2010).
-Born in 1973 in Damascus, he is currently based in London.
+Born in 1973 in Damascus, he lives and works in London.

 Sharjah Biennials 14 and 10

 Sharjah Biennial 14: Leaving the Echo Chamber